jaspervdj/jaspervdj/recommendations.markdown

 # Recommendations

-This is a fairly loose list of stuff I thoroughly enjoy.
-I generally try to recommend less well-known stuff, as far as that's possible in today's information society.
+This is a fairly loose and very limited list of stuff I thoroughly enjoy.

 ## Music

+I generally try to recommend less well-known artists, as far as that's possible in today's information society.
 I've opted to only recommend albums or EPs instead of songs.

 - A Lesson In Crime by Tokyo Police Club (Garage rock)
 - Beach House by Beach House (Dream pop)